HIT-ReFreSH/JMobileSuit/README.md

 As I'm new to Java, and limited by the JVM, some functions of MobileSuit are not supported in JMobileSuitLite, Including but not limited to:

-1. String, String[], DynamicParameter type for arguments only
-2. Method Members only
+1. Method Members only
-3. Instance Mode Only
+2. Instance Mode Only
-4. No Async Support
+3. No Async Support